TerminalsandCoffee/aws-devops-portfolio/projects/02-eks-observability-stack/README.md

 • Using IRSA instead of long-lived credentials
 • Structuring repos the way platform engineering teams expect
 • Integrating GitHub Actions for validation and automation

-If you know how to observe workloads, you know how to operate Kubernetes — and that’s the true skill companies look for.

 ## Technologies Used